 We guarantee our volunteers a fun and rewarding experience so do read on if that sounds interesting…

-To get in touch with us about volunteering now please get in touch and send your CV and area of interest to our Festival Director Noreen at firstname.lastname@example.org
+To get in touch with us about volunteering and the trustee role now please get in touch and send your CV and area of interest to our Festival Director Noreen at firstname.lastname@example.org

 NB.
 We will only use your contact details to get in touch about volunteering for the Festival and we will contact you by phone and email.
 If you would like to receive marketing information about the Festival programme please click here to join our mailing list.